 It’s always a good idea to get to a doctor as soon as you can after being involved in a car accident.
-Your doctor will give you a thorough examination to ensure that you don’t have any immediate concerns.
 But, even if you get to the doctor right away, your physician may not be able to tell whether you have certain types of injuries.
 Some injuries have delayed symptoms, which means that you may not realize just how badly you are hurt until hours, days, or even weeks later.

 Abdominal or stomach pain is pretty normal after a car accident because of how the seatbelt hits you and keeps you in your seat.
-But, long-lasting abdominal pain could signify a much more serious concern.
+But, long-lasting abdominal pain could signify a more serious concern.
+If you need help collecting compensation for your medical bills after a car accident, our lawyers can help.

 Although wearing your seatbelt can prevent severe injuries, including getting ejected from your vehicle, they can cause some damage as well.
 This type of damage is so common that they now refer to it as a syndrome.